Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 	exit

 This will remove unneeded files from your AMI, clear your shell history, and log you out of your instance.
+You may also want to change the password of the "ubuntu" user (because the default password is publicly known, in order to run RStudio Server) with the command:

+	passwd ubuntu

 Now use the [AWS Console](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=Instances) to Stop your instance (**important note: do NOT "Terminate" your instance; use the Stop command (under Instance Actions) instead.**)